 The cervical ligaments are strong bands of tissues that attach one cervical vertebra to another.
 In this role, the cervical ligaments become the primary stabilizers of the neck.
-When the cervical ligaments are healthy, your head movement is healthy, pain-free and non-damaging.
+When the cervical ligaments are healthy, your head movement is healthy, pain-free, and non-damaging.
 When the ligaments are suffering from degenerative wear and tear or excessive looseness or laxity that prevents the ligaments from holding the vertebrae together, the ligaments lose their ability to control the proper motion of your head.
 The head begins to move in a destructive, degenerative manner on top of your neck.
 When this occurs you can develop the symptoms of cervical vertigo, motion disorders, and dizziness.

 Actual Prolotherapy treatment

 - This is what we wrote: “To date, there is no consensus on the diagnosis of cervical spine instability or on traditional treatments that relieve chronic neck instability issues like those mentioned above.
 In such cases, patients often seek out alternative treatments for pain and symptom relief.
 Prolotherapy is one such treatment that is intended for acute and chronic musculoskeletal injuries, including those causing chronic neck pain related to underlying joint instability and ligament laxity.
-While these symptom classifications should be obvious signs of a patient in distress, the cause of the problems are not so obvious.
+While these symptom classifications should be obvious signs of a patient in distress, the cause of the problems is not so obvious.
 Further and unfortunately, there is often no correlation between the hypermobility or subluxation of the vertebrae, clinical signs or symptoms, or neurological signs or symptoms.”